sensordeck/atlas-docs/docs/oem-integration-pilot-program.md

 • software integration guidance
 • synchronization validation plan
 • system-level performance review
+• commercial framework discussion
 • production handoff discussion package

 For qualified pilot engagements, additional documentation may be made available under the appropriate agreement structure.

+---

+# Production Handoff and Continuity Planning

+For teams considering Atlas as long-term infrastructure, production handoff must include not only technical readiness but continuity planning.

+Scoping and handoff discussions may therefore include:

+• firmware binary delivery model
+• white-label software packaging model
+• long-term support expectations
+• source access boundaries
+• secure update flow ownership
+• supply continuity planning
+• contingency planning for lifecycle events

+Where required by the OEM program structure, discussions may also include **firmware source escrow, long-term support (LTS) commitments, or other continuity mechanisms** to reduce platform risk for long-lived robotics deployments.

+This is especially important when Atlas is intended to become a **cross-platform DSIL infrastructure layer reused across future robot SKUs**.

 ---